People

-ECOS Board of Directors and Membership
+Membership and Board of Directors

-The ECOS Membership includes the Board of Directors and the individual ECOS members.
-The Membership elects the at-large board members and votes on changes to the Bylaws.
+The ECOS Membership includes the Board of Directors and individual members.
+The Board of Directors includes the elected officers (including committee chairs), at-large members, and representatives of organizational members.
+The Membership elects the at-large members and votes on changes to the Bylaws.
+The Board elects the officers.
+See lists and biographies below.

 STAFF